 Design and Production of 3D Scanning Apparatus

 The physical layout and design of the 3D scanning apparatus will be performed using Autodesk’s Fusion 360 computer-aided design (CAD) package.
-The primary design requirement of the proposed apparatus is reliably rotating a three-dimensional scanner about the axis of a subject’s upper limb at a variable distance and speed.
+The primary design requirement of the proposed apparatus is the reliable rotation of a three-dimensional scanner about the longitudinal axis of a subject’s upper limb at a variable distance and speed.

 To accomplish this goal, a high-torque (3 Nm) NEMA 23 stepper motor will be employed to drive the motion of the scanning system.
 One common 3D scanning device is the Sense 3D Scanner (3DSystems, Rock Hill, SC), which weighs 590 grams and produces a maximum moment of 2.3 Nm at its ideal scanning distance (40 cm) for objects of comparable size to residual limbs.
-Though the selected stepper motor is able to meet the torque requirements of the application, a greater factor of safety is desired.
+Though the selected stepper motor is able to meet the torque requirements of the application, a greater factor of safety is desired to allow for manufacturing tolerances and operator errors.

-To counteract the high inertial mass of the 3D scanner, the motor will be located on the opposite side of the scanning apparatus, allowing for more even distribution of mass and lower motor torque requirements.
+To counteract the high inertial mass of the 3D scanner, the motor will be located on the opposite side of the limb’s longitudinal axis, allowing for more even distribution of mass and lower motor torque requirements.
 Placing the motor’s mass (1.8 kg) 13.5 cm to the opposite side of the rotational axis, the torque requirements for rotating the scanner are completely negated by the motor’s opposing torque (2.4 Nm).
-The only remaining torque required is that which is needed to move the arm which the 3D scanner is mounted to about the rotational axis.
+The only remaining torque required is that which is needed to move the arm the 3D scanner is mounted to about the rotational axis.
 For this reason, a lightweight composite (fiberglass) structural arm will be utilized to minimize inertial mass of the system.

-To allow for smooth rotation around the residual limbs of subjects, a gear reduction using a planetary gearset will be employed in the transmission of motor power.
+To allow for smooth rotation about the residual limbs of subjects, a gear reduction using a planetary gearset will be employed in the transmission of motor power.
 Because the maximum average forearm diameter is 7.73 cm [a], a central hub opening of at least 8 cm is preferred so that most individuals will be able to use the apparatus.
 Based on this hub diameter, a likely gear ratio for the system is 89:18.

 Once the design of the apparatus is complete, a prototype model will be produced using additive manufacturing (Ultimaker 2+ Extended, Ultimaker, Geldermalsen, Netherlands) with polylactic acid (PLA) plastic material for enhanced surface hardness and wear resistance.
 Models will be produced with a minimum infill percentage of 35% for sufficient strength.